twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 ```

 # Alonzo Church
-The person who first showed that there were u
+The person who first showed that there were unsolvable decision problems using **Lambda Calculus** (proved Leibniz wrong)
+Developed Lambda Calculus Computational model based  on function application and abstraction